Reveal quantum correlation in complementary bases: Abstract

 \section{Abstract}

-Many unsolved fundamental problems in quantum mechanics originated on the boundary between the classical and quantum worlds.
-Quantum correlation, however, gives a signature of such boundary.
 An essential feature of genuine quantum correlation is the simultaneous existence of correlation in complementary bases.
 We reveal this feature of quantum correlation by defining measures based on invariance under a basis change.
 For a bipartite quantum state, the classical correlation is the maximal correlation present in a certain optimum basis, while the quantum correlation is characterized as a series of residual correlations in the mutually unbiased bases.
 Compared with other approaches to quantify quantum correlation, our approach gives information-theoretical measures that directly reflect the essential feature of quantum correlation.

-\section{Introduction}
+{ \bf Introduction}

-How to understand the boundary between classical and quantum physics is a long-term open question.
 Quantum physics differs significantly from classical physics in many aspects.
-A complete classical description of an object contains information concerning only compatible properties, while a complete quantum description of an object also contains complementary information concerning incompatible properties (see Fig. \ref{figa}).
+A complete classical description of an object contains information concerning only compatible properties, while a complete quantum description of an object also contains complementary information concerning incompatible properties (see Fig. 1).
 This difference is also present in correlations.
 A classical correlation in a bipartite system involves the correlation of only a certain property, while a quantum correlation in a bipartite system also involves complementary correlations of incompatible properties.
-The simultaneous existence of complementary correlations together with the freedom to select which one to extract is the most important feature of quantum correlation (see Fig. \ref{figb}).
+The simultaneous existence of complementary correlations together with the freedom to select which one to extract is the most important feature of quantum correlation (see Fig. 2).
 Schr\"odinger introduced the word ``entanglement'' to describe this peculiar feature, which was termed ``spooky action at a distance'' by Einstein \cite{EPR,Sc,ScBorn,EinsteintoBornletter}.